DHurtado714-itesm/alchemy-bootcamp-ecdsa-node/readme.md

-## ECDSA Node
+# 🔐 Secure Wallet Transfer App

-This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+Hey there! 👋 Welcome to my awesome project that demonstrates secure cryptocurrency transfers using ECDSA signatures.
+I built this to explore how we can make digital transactions more secure, even with a centralized server setup.

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.
+The coolest part? 🌟 I implemented Public Key Cryptography using Elliptic Curve Digital Signatures to ensure that only the rightful owner of an address can make transfers.
+Pretty neat, right?

-### Video instructions
+## 🚀 Getting Started

-For an overview of this project as well as getting started instructions, check out the following video:
+### 💻 Client Setup

-https://www.loom.com/share/0d3c74890b8e44a5918c4cacb3f646c4
+I built the frontend using [React](https://reactjs.org/) and [Vite](https://vitejs.dev/).
+Here's how to run it:

-### Client
+1. 📂 Navigate to the `/client` folder in your terminal

-The client folder contains a [react app](https://reactjs.org/) using [vite](https://vitejs.dev/).
-To get started, follow these steps:
+2. 📦 Install dependencies with `pnpm install`

-1. Open up a terminal in the `/client` folder
+3. 🏃‍♂️ Start the app with `pnpm run dev`
-2. Run `npm install` to install all the depedencies
+4. 🌐 Visit http://127.0.0.1:5173/ in your browser

-3. Run `npm run dev` to start the application
+### 🖥️ Server Setup

-4. Now you should be able to visit the app at http://127.0.0.1:5173/
+The backend is powered by [Express](https://expressjs.com/).
+Follow these steps:

-### Server
+1. 📂 Open terminal in `/server` folder

-The server folder contains a node.js server using [express](https://expressjs.com/).
-To run the server, follow these steps:
+2. 📦 Run `pnpm install` for dependencies

-1. Open a terminal within the `/server` folder
+3. 🚀 Start server with `node index`

-2. Run `npm install` to install all the depedencies
+✨ The app will automatically connect to port 3042!

-3. Run `node index` to start the server
+💡 Pro tip: Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` for auto-restart on code changes!

-The application should connect to the default server port (3042) automatically!
+## 🎓 Want to Learn More?

-_Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.
+Check out this detailed walkthrough video: https://www.loom.com/share/0d3c74890b8e44a5918c4cacb3f646c4